KyleMcMullin/CS3450-Group7/README.md

 <H2>Dan’s Frappes and Raps</H2>

-This app creates a place for customers to buy frappe’s and the owner to keep track of inventory/orders and pay employees.
+This app creates a place for customers to buy frappe’s and the owner to keep track of inventory, and orders and pay employees.

 <H3>Workspace Layout</H3>